 Administering Bitbucket Data Center in Azure

-Once you've deployed Bitbucket Data Center to Azure using the reference deployment template, administering the application is similar to managing an application on your own hardware.
+Once you've deployed Bitbucket Data Center through the Azure Marketplace template, administering the application is similar to managing an application on your own hardware.
 The exception being that you'll need to go via the jumpbox to access your nodes, and shared home directory.

 To access your jumpbox and nodes you'll need:

-- The SSH credentials you provided during setup.
+- The SSH credentials you provided during setup, and

 Connecting to your Azure jumpbox and nodes over SSH

 You can access the jumpbox via a terminal, or using the command line using:ƒ

 $ eval $(ssh-agent) $ ssh-add ~/.ssh/id_rsa $ ssh -A JUMPBOX_USERNAME@BASTIONURL

 SSHURL field in your deployment's Outputs tab shows the SSH command you can use to access your deployment.